National Liberation Movement (Albania): Initial resistance groups

 At the time of the Italian invasion, the Shkodër communist group included Qemal Stafa, a student, Vasil Shanto, an artisan, Liri Gega, an intellectual, Imer Dishnica, a doctor, Zef Mala and others.
 The leaders were Mala, Shanto, Stafa and Kristo Themelko.
 The Shkodër group's activities also spanned over Kosovo and western Macedonia, and the organization included several emigrants from Gjakova and other places in Kosovo, who had moved to Albania between 1930 and 1937.
 In spring 1941, Shanto and Stafa met with fellow Communist Fadil Hoxha due to his earlier contact with Yugoslav communist Miladin Popović.
 Miladin Popović and Dušan Mugoša were the Yugoslav delegates that helped unite the Albanian communist groups in 1941.

-After the Italian invasion there was no general resistance to the Italian army, although some local leaders like Myslim Peza, Baba Faja Martaneshi, Abaz Kupi etc. created small çetas (small detachments) which from time to time undertake small attacks on Italian forces.
+After the Italian invasion, there was no general resistance to the Italian army, although some local leaders like Myslim Peza, Baba Faja Martaneshi, Abaz Kupi etc. created small çetas (small detachments) which from time to time undertake small attacks on Italian forces.
 Meanwhile, the communist activity in Albania increased and culminated with the creation on 8 November 1941 of the Albanian Communist Party.

 Establishment of the Communist Party and first detachments

 Following the German attack on Russia, Yugoslav leader Josip Broz Tito under Comintern directives sent two Yugoslav delegates Miladin Popović and Dušan Mugoša to Albania.
 These two helped unite the Albanian communist groups in 1941.
 In August 1941, the Albanian Communist Party was established through the agreement between the Shkodër (led by Shanto and Stafa), Korçë and Tirana (led by Enver Hoxha) communist groups.
-After intensive work, the Albanian Communist Party was officially formed on November 8, 1941 by the two Yugoslav delegates with Enver Hoxha from the Korça branch as its leader.
+After intensive work, the Albanian Communist Party was officially formed on November 8, 1941, by a unanimous vote of all members and in place of a leadership a Central Committee was elected instead.
+Members of the Central Committee were Enver Hoxha, Qemal Stafa, Ramadan Çitaku, Koçi Xoxe, Tuk Jakova, Kristo Themelko and Gjin Marku.
+The creation of the Central Committee was followed by the creation of regional committees, the responsibility of which was to implement the decisions made by the Central Committee.

-The communist party began to create from December 1941 to the beginning of 1942 their own groups of resistance made up of 5-10 people.
-These detachments started to engage in various acts of sabotage to the Italian forces.
-They also started to make antifascist propaganda in order to gain the attention and the support of the masses.
+Starting from December 1941 the communist party began to create small groups of resistance made up of 5-10 people called guerilla units.
+These detachments began to engage in various acts of sabotage against the Italian forces.
+They also started to disseminate antifascist propaganda in order to gain the attention and the support of the civilians.

 As of 1942 the local press and the foreign consulates began to report an increasing number of attacks.
 The most spectacular act of sabotage was the interruption of all telegraphic and telephone communications in Albania in June and July 1942.
 Although the communist activity was increasing, the main concern for Italians were the northern bands.
 The Italians had given up on governing Northern Albania.
-The security posts composed of gendarmes in Northern Albania were mostly concerned for their own security and rarely ventured themselves outside their posts, and convoys along the roads were to be accompanied by strong Italian military detachments.
+The security posts composed of gendarmes in Southern Albania were mostly concerned for their own security and rarely ventured themselves outside their posts, and convoys along the roads were to be accompanied by strong Italian military detachments.